 BY ERIN SUSMAN, OPERATIONS AND VISTA PROGRAM MANAGER, THE HUB

-Erin Susman is The Hub’s Operations and VISTA Program Manager.
-You can reach her at email@example.com.
+Erin Susman is The Hub’s Operational and VISTA Program Manager.
+You can reach her at firstname.lastname@example.org.